Founding of the Catholic Nonviolence Initiative

-The Catholic Nonviolence Initiative, a project of Pax Christi International, the Catholic peace movement, affirms that active nonviolence is at the heart of the vision and message of Jesus, the life of the Catholic Church, and the long-term vocation of healing and reconciling both people and the planet.
+The Catholic Nonviolence Initiative (CNI), a project of Pax Christi International, the Catholic peace movement, affirms that active nonviolence is at the heart of the vision and message of Jesus, the life of the Catholic Church, and the long-term vocation of healing and reconciling both people and the planet.

-This bold effort was launched at the Nonviolence and Just Peace Conference held in Rome April 11-13, 2016 and co-sponsored by the Pontifical Council for Justice and Peace, Pax Christi International, and other international bodies (see full list below).
+CNI grew out of the April 2016 Nonviolence and Just Peace conference held in Rome, co-sponsored by the then Pontifical Council for Justice and Peace (now integrated into the Dicastery for Promoting Integral Human Development), Pax Christi International, and other international bodies (see full list below).

 Lay people, theologians, members of religious congregations, priests and bishops from Africa, the Americas, Asia, Europe, the Middle East and Oceania gathered to call on the Catholic Church to take a clear stand for active nonviolence and against all forms of violence.
 In his message to the conference, Pope Francis said, “Your thoughts on revitalizing the tools of nonviolence, and of active nonviolence in particular, will be a needed and positive contribution.”

 In this time of great violence and injustice, we invite people everywhere to join this powerful initiative by:

 • Learning more about the Nonviolence and Just Peace conference

 • Studying and practicing Gospel nonviolence

 • Getting involved in spreading, integrating and activating Gospel nonviolence in the Church and in your context